bitaemi/Angular-ngRx-Jest-Marble/README.md

   ```
   ##### 5.2.
 Templates and Styles

 Each component has a template (HTML file) to render component's view.
-But all our external templates are actually bundled along with our Javascript code (all show under one
+But all our external templates are actually

-    request: main.bundle.js)
+bundled along with our Javascript code (all show under one  request: main.bundle.js)

 So there are no separate requests to the server to download these templates.

-    STYLES
+STYLES:

 There are two ways of declaring styles your component.
 The style declaration that comes the last is the one that takes effect.

 ```TypeScript
     @Component({